Goodwin Heart Pine

-Goodwin Heart Pine is a company located in Micanopy, Florida and specializes in reclaiming antique heart pine and heart cypress from rivers and old buildings to produce lumber for flooring, stair parts and millwork.
+Goodwin Heart Pine is a company located in Tampa, Florida and specializes in reclaiming antique heart pine and heart cypress from rivers and old buildings to produce lumber for flooring, stair parts and millwork.
 Goodwin's product range also includes other sustainable and rare woods, including wild black cherry.
 Goodwin Heart Pine also produces precision-engineered wood flooring, from these specialty woods.
 The company has a unique focus of harvesting resin-saturated deadhead logs from rivers that loggers felled in the 1800s, which sank due to their high resin content.
 The interior of the reclaimed logs is typically preserved by the tree's resin.

 History

 In 1976, George Goodwin began as a master carpenter and home builder.
 After a diver friend gave him antique long leaf pine logs found in the Suwannee River for his own project, the idea to reclaim logs from rivers was expanded into a sawmill operation in Micanopy, Florida.
 The company became incorporated in Florida in 1984.
 In 2002 it received Federal Trademark registration for "River-Recovered" from the US Patent & Trademark Office.
 In 2003, George and Carol Goodwin created the Reclaimed Wood Council, which was formed to educate buyers and set standards for reputable manufacturers of reclaimed woods.
 In 2007 the company introduced Precision Engineered wood flooring (PE), manufactured using reclaimed and sustainable woods.
+In 2025, North Rome Lumber announced the acquisition of Goodwin Company Brand and the Heartpine.com Legacy.